-- Journalism 103 - Introduction to Mass Media
+- JOUR 103 - Introduction to Mass Media

-- Journalism 104 - Introduction to Public Relations
+- JOUR 104 - Introduction to Public Relations

-- Journalism 201 - News Reporting and Writing
+- JOUR 201 - News Reporting and Writing

 As a journalism student at JJC, you will first learn about the various media that inform and entertain us, ranging from hard news to film to public relations to the recording industry and advertising.
 By doing so, you will learn about how the media affects us every day and how it helps to shape the world around us.
 You will then learn how to write and edit in the journalistic style—both for print and online publications as well as broadcast (TV and radio).
 You will also learn about the strong connection between Public Relations and the news and entertainment worlds.